Zoltanar/Happy-Reader/Goals-Latest.md

 #### Entries
 - allow proxy mods with multiple proxies ([[m#1]]-[[m#2]])
 #### Translation
+- Better romaji library
 - Offline dictionary for faster (mouseover?) word lookups
 - option to do this automatically: remove translations from cache if not used recently or originally cached too long ago.
 - apply translate stage 4 to pre-romaji
 #### Filters
+- Add producer filter
 - staff filter by name instead of id
 - add seiyuu filter to character
 - set default filter (different from permanent filter)
 #### Test Tab
 - show if translation was cached or not and give option to re-fetch
+- merged entries dont all show in entries used
 - list entries used per stage.
 #### ITHVNR
+- update open user game tab when hook code is changed with Set Hook Code
 - use ithvnr tab to also show captured clipboard text format like: \[process/pid] \[outputted] \[text]
 - better saving/loading game text threads, let user name threads and delete saved
 - once any thread has been saved as posting, change default for new threads to stop/hide.